vlainic/matthews-correlation-coefficient/README.md

 ## plot_mcc_vs_tresh.py

-Following that one can  precision/recall vs tresholds, I wanted to see how MCC behaves.
+Following the practice of plotting precision/recall vs tresholds, I wanted to see how MCC behaves.